by Dr. Becky Spelman on 14/02/2017

 The mission statement that all of our Psychologists at Private Therapy Clinic have is ‘positive change.’
 Our aim is for you to leave every session feeling that little bit more empowered until you reach a point when you’re ready to stand on your own two feet, again.
 Our intention isn’t to create co-dependent relationships.
 We work with you to build the life skills so that no challenge whether big or small can knock you off your stride in future.

-WHAT ISSUES CAN A CLINICAL PSYCHOLOGIST OR COUNSELLING PSYCHOLOGIST DEAL WITH?
+WHAT ISSUES CAN A PSYCHOLOGIST DEAL WITH?

 Our Clinical and Counselling Psychologists in London are able to assist you with a wide range of mental health problems.
 We’ve had great success helping people overcome: the loss of loved ones (bereavement), break-ups, relationship issues, sleep disorders (insomnia), stress depression, social anxiety, past trauma, phobias, addictions, eating disorders, sexual issues and even aiding people on their personal development journey.